mdemuth/hyper-item/README.md

 #### 3.3.9. `render`
 A rendering hint.
-- `link` in case the default rendering SHOULD be used (MAY be omitted)
 - `none` in case the link SHOULD not be rendered (candidate: `rel: profile`).
 - `transclude` in case the content returned from the URL SHOULD be embedded into the current [item](#31-item).